kali-linex/linex/Documentation/networking/device_drivers/wifi/ray_cs.rst

 tcpdump does not understand 802.11 headers, so it can't interpret the contents, but it can record to a file.
-This is only useful for debugging 802.11 lowlevel protocols that are not visible to linux.
+This is only useful for debugging 802.11 lowlevel protocols that are not visible to linex.
 If you want to watch ftp xfers, or do similar things, you don't need to use sniffer mode.
 Also, some packet types are never sent up by the card, so you will never see them (ack, rts, cts, probe etc.)  There is a simple program (showcap) included in the ray_cs